 Money saved in six months: $4,200 (average spend per month, $700)

-The fuss of meal prepping a packed lunch can often stop us from doing it, but when you realise you’d need to do it for 5 months to save enough for a return flight to Sydney, the fuss has an end goal worth saving for!
+The fuss of meal prepping a packed lunch can often stop us from doing it, but when you realise you’d only need to do it for five months to save enough for a return flight to Sydney, the fuss has an end goal worth saving for!
 If you’re spending roughly $85 a day on lunch, you spend $1,870 on your weekday lunches alone.
 This isn’t even taking into account the post-gym dinner pickup, the Netflix order in or the weekend lunches.
 Whilst there are plenty of lunch deals around town, your next flight might be worth a six-month saving spree.

 Money saved in six months: $11,220 (average spend per month, $1,870)

-Editor’s Note: This post was originally published in January 2018 by Lexi Davey, and was updated in January 2019 by Tania Shroff.
+Editor’s Note: This post was originally published in January 2018 by Lexi Davey, and was most recently updated in December 2019 by Tania Shroff.

-Featured Image via Getty, Image #1 courtesy of @h_falken, Image #2 property of Sassy Hong Kong, Image #3 courtesy via Getty, Image #4 courtesy of Milana Jovanov via Unsplash, Image #5 courtesy of Leio McLaren (@leiomclaren) via Unsplash
+Featured image courtesy of Getty, image 1 courtesy of @h_falken, image 2 property of Sassy Media Group, image 3 courtesy of Getty, image 4 courtesy of Milana Jovanov via Unsplash, image 5 courtesy of Leio McLaren (@leiomclaren) via Unsplash.